 The Parent Zone

 We know that it can be a hugely emotional time for parents and students when they join National Star.
+Supporting parents to manage the transition to college helps students to settle in quickly.
 Parents of first year students often have mixed emotions.
 For example, you may feel apprehensive about your son or daughter becoming more independent or living away from home for the first time.
 In addition, you may feel anxious that staff may be unable to understand the complex needs of your child.
 You may also be feeling excited about what the future holds for your son or daughter.
 These are all perfectly understandable emotions.

 We have years of experience in supporting families during this transitional time in your family’s life.
 We will be on hand to support you and your son or daughter at every stage.
 You’ll have lots of questions initially and we’ll do our best to answer them.